-And I do...but I have realised lately that I have been getting a little too wrapped up in the technicalities of my work.
-Striving to create "perfect images".
-Kicking myself when I don't get the lighting setup exactly right.
-Complaining to my husband when my composition isn't spot on.
+And I do…but I have realised lately that I have been getting a little too wrapped up in the technicalities of my work.
+Striving to create “perfect images”.
+Kicking myself when I don’t get the lighting setup exactly right.
+Beating myself up when my composition isn’t spot on.

-And then I thought....let's go back to basics.
+And then I thought….let’s go back to the basics.
 I began my journey to becoming the photographer I am today with practically no experience, no technical knowledge whatsoever; just a love of taking photographs!
-I didn't scour the internet comparing myself to others, putting myself down when something didn't go quite as I planned it.
+I didn’t scour the internet comparing myself to others, putting myself down when something didn’t go quite as I planned it.
 I just took pictures.
-So when I packed my bag to spend the evening in the Malvern Hills with one of my couples for their pre-wedding photo shoot, I stripped my kit right back to the bare minimum.
+So when I packed my bag to spend the day in the Malvern Hills with a few of my couples for their engagement photo shoots, I stripped my kit right back to the bare minimum.
 No flash, no reflectors, no filters.

 And what a fantastic time we had!
-It's easy to forget, with so much technical info running around my brain and so much heavy kit to lug around, to just have fun with my photography.
+It’s easy to forget, with so much technical info running around my brain and so much heavy kit to lug around, to just have fun with my photography and with my couples.
 Remind myself why I fell in love with what I do.